whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 any CNVs might affect that, and that could explain some of the bumps - that's what we want to find out.

 For a practical approach we will assume that this binned coverage follows a Gaussian distribution.
-And for a first guess, we will fit the gaussian using all the data in the 1st 100 bins (which, as we will see, happen not to contain many CNVs).
+And for a first guess, we will fit the gaussian using all the data in the 1st 100 bins (which from the plot above don't obviously seem to contain many CNVs).
 So let's go ahead and compute the parameters of these gaussians now:

 ```
 coverage.parameters = data.frame(